Navigating Biomarker Testing: Frequently Asked Questions

 In general, liquid biopsies are very accurate at finding point mutations like mutations in EGFR.
 They are slightly less accurate when finding more complex alterations such as gene fusions lor extra copies of a gene (referred to as amplification).
 Liquid biopsies are not able to detect histology changes like when some patients’ lung cancers change from non-small cell to small cell after treatment.
 However, tests are improving rapidly.

-Liquid biopsies are generally used at initial diagnosis (a tissue biopsy is usually done too) and when a patient’s cancer grows after treatment.
+Liquid biopsies do not diagnose lung cancer, but instead may provide more information important in treatment decision-making.
 Liquid biopsy results come back usually in a week or less, making it an important test that can provide valuable information about treatment options.

 Watch this video to learn about the different types of biomarker tests.